ywwsnowboy/blog_img/README.md

 # blog_img
-This repository has my blog images.
+The repository has my blog images.